Metamorphic Testing and Debugging of Tax Preparation Software

 \section{Background}

 The US tax code is based on over 2,600 pages of legal statutes from congress.
 These statutes are accompanied by IRS regulations, rulings, and clarifications, together amounting to nearly 9,000 pages.
-The structure of the US tax code has been extensively studied by Lawsky~\cite{formalizingCode,DBLP:conf/icail/PertierraLHO17}.
-They pointing out the tax code is not adhered to as intended and the growing needs for formal legal reasoning.
-While they mentioned the difficulty to encode the tax code in first-order logic (FOL), we show the feasibility with metamorphic relations.
+Lawsky et al.~\cite{formalizingCode,DBLP:conf/icail/PertierraLHO17} have extensively studied the structure of the US tax code and have made a convincing case for the need of formal legal reasoning.
+The structure has gone so complex that the IRS publishes updated instructional resources every fiscal year.
+Lawsky attributes part of the complexity of US tax codes to \emph{internal dependencies}, referring to the interlinked nature of calculations across sections of tax forms ~\cite{formalizingCode}.
+This is evident as 97\%\ of references in the Internal Revenue Code (IRC) are internal.
+Internal dependencies can lead to \emph{legal avoidance}, when the tax code is not adhered to as intended ~\cite{DBLP:conf/icail/PertierraLHO17} and can occur when the IRC is misinterpreted.
+At this point, there has been limited effort to test U.S. tax software that attempts to prepare tax filings in a manner consistent with the extensive tax code.

-Previously, a written statement of Nina E. Olson (National Taxpayer Advocate) published by IRS~\cite{testimony08} analyzed several (free) tax filing software for the tax year of 2005.
-They designed four fictitious scenarios, including some in which the taxpayer qualified for special tax benefits enacted to help Hurricane Katrina victims (See~\cite[p.11-p.19]{testimony08}).
-They found that several of the software did not prompt the taxpayers about these provisions.
+A study by Nina E. Olson (National Taxpayer Advocate), published by IRS~\cite{testimony08}, analyzed several (free) tax filing software for the tax year of 2005.
+The study designed four fictitious scenarios, including some in which the taxpayer qualified for special tax benefits enacted to help Hurricane Katrina victims (See~\cite[p.11-p.19]{testimony08}).
+The study found that several of the software did not prompt the taxpayers about these provisions.
 Therefore, taxpayers ended up not getting the benefits designed for them.
-Despite being hypothetical, the approach showed the flaws in the programs and urged IRS to pay more attentions to software quality, in addition to software security.
-Our approach is geared towards automating these kind of discoveries in tax preparation software using metamorphic relations.
+Despite being hypothetical, the approach uncovered flaws in the tax filing software and underscored the need for trustworthiness besides software privacy and security.
+Our approach seeks to automate such discoveries in tax preparation software and provide intuitive explanations.

-Within tax domain, Merigoux et al.~\cite{10.1145/3446804.3446850} developed a compiler for the French tax code.
-They pointed out multiple limitations of $M$ programming language, developed by French Public Finances Directorate to write tax rules (available at~\cite{French-M-Rules}).
-Then, they developed a domain-specific language that allows for specifying complicated rules and lifting them to modern languages like Python.
-They also used a dynamic random search to validate the software, as opposed to formal verification, due to the large space of inputs, floating-point computations, and various optimizations.
-In comparisons, the US has much less automation in tax preparation with no available specifications and regulated test cases.